-Dog owners will be required to desex all new generations of dogs born after 1 July 2018 and by the age of six months.
-Owners will not be required to desex dogs born before 1 July 2018, however desexing of all dogs is supported and encouraged.
+Dog owners are required to desex all dogs born after 1 July 2018 and by the age of six months.
+Owners will not be required to desex dogs born before 1 July 2018, however, desexing of all dogs is supported and encouraged.